Meet your Careers Managers

 - do something you enjoy

-This can be a great addition to your CV and can help your application stand out, check out the employability map for ideas on ways you can develop your skills.
+This can be a great addition to your CV and can help your application stand out, check out the student experience pages for ideas on ways you can develop your skills.

 I’m an international student, can I work in the UK after I graduate or during my studies?